Quick Answer

 Dear Member,

 This is to inform you that the maintenance charges for your flat [Flat Number] have not been received for the period [Period].
 The outstanding amount is AED [Amount].
-According to society bye-laws, late payment charges will be applicable, and legal recovery actions may be initiated if dues remain unpaid.
+According to society bylaws for non payment of maintenance, late payment charges will be applicable, and legal recovery actions may be initiated if dues remain unpaid.
 Please clear the amount within [X] days to avoid further action.

 Regards,